 We arrange induction tours for all students in October to introduce the service that we offer.
 We are also very happy to meet you one-to-one to offer a personalised induction.
 This would be a great opportunity for you to discuss your requirements and find out how we can assist you.

 Below, we cover some of the main topics we receive questions about.
-In all cases mentioned, please get in touch with Meg Westbury, the Librarian to discuss how we can best support your studies or research.
+In all cases mentioned, please get in touch with Laura Jeffrey, the Librarian to discuss how we can best support your studies or research.
 If your question is not answered here, please do ask in person or by email.